CBP CROSS Rulings: How to Search the Customs Database

 Step 2: Search by Attributes, Not Product Names

-• Good search: "stainless steel" AND "kitchen" AND "electric" — targets material + use + power
+• Good search: "stainless steel" AND "kitchen" AND "electric", targets material plus use plus power

 Search for the product's generic functional description first.
 A Wi-Fi-enabled smart speaker should be searched as "wireless" AND "speaker" AND "microphone" or "sound reproducing" AND "transmission", not as its retail product name.